 Texas law requires all occupants in a moving vehicle to wear seat belts.
 Children younger than eight must be secured in an appropriate child safety seat or booster seat unless they are taller than 4 feet 9 inches.

 Texas follows a fault-based system and does not have a no-fault insurance law.
 Injured parties generally seek compensation from the at-fault driver’s insurance company through a personal injury claim.
 People may also be able to collect benefits under their auto policy or that of the owner of the vehicle they are in at the time of the accident.
 Examples include PIP, Med Pay, and UM or UIM benefits.
+Settlement offers can vary greatly for car accident victims.
+Always ensure the offer you get is fair before accepting the offer.

 Understanding the car accident laws in Texas is critical for protecting your rights and ensuring you receive the compensation you deserve.
 If you are hurt in a car accident, speak with a leading personal injury attorney to help with your claims.